pusher/docs/docs/channels/using_channels/events.md

 Provides the number of connections that are currently subscribed to a channel.

-If you would like to use it, please enable subscription counting on your [Channels dashboard](https://dashboard.pusher.com) app settings page.
-Once activated, the event will be broadcast on all types of channels, including public, private and presence channels.
+To enable the Subscription Count feature, navigate to the [**Channels dashboard**](https://dashboard.pusher.com) for your app > **App Settings** and switch the toggle on.
+Once activated, the event will be broadcast on channel types, including public, private, and presence channels.

 Pusher broadcasts the event to all clients connected to a channel whenever a new client subscribes or unsubscribes.
-On channels with more than 100 connected clients, the event is only sent every 30 seconds, as long as there is activity (subscribe or unsubscribe) on the channel.
+On channels with more than 100 connected clients, the event is sent every 30 seconds as long as there is activity (subscribe or unsubscribe) on the channel.

 ```js
 channel.bind("pusher:subscription_count", (data) => {